mebobby2/auction_sniper/README.md

 Part IV

-Before that: make sure code is inline with github code
+Before that: make sure code is inline with github code, and then test it manually by starting up the app

+Done:
+The tests